A look at the College of Professional Studies over the years.

 2011: Doctor of Education program launched in Hong Kong.
 First students graduated in 2015.

 2012: Northeastern University and National University, Ho Chi Minh City, Vietnam teach joint Master of Science in Leadership in Vietnam.

 2013: Northeastern forms a partnership with Boston Ballet to educate dancers for life and careers after performing ends.

 2015: Lowell Institute School is re-envisioned as a bachelor's degree completion program preparing students for the 21st century technological workplace.

 2016: Graduate School of Education established.

-2016: Northeastern University creates the Professional Advancement Network, a new way to access education and skills throughout a professional career.
+2016: Northeastern University creates the Lifelong Learning Network, a new way to access education and skills throughout a professional career.
 It offers — to learners and employers alike — degrees, certificates, bootcamps and experiential learning online, in Boston or at regional campuses.
-The College of Professional Studies is part of the Professional Advancement Network.
+The College of Professional Studies is part of the Lifelong Learning Network.